We’re Here to Help!

 Linda Messinger, DVM, Diplomate ACVD

 Dr. Messinger grew up on Long Island, in South Huntington, New York.
 The medical field has always fascinated her.
 Her love for animals and veterinary medicine began at the age of 7 when her family adopted a gray and white kitten and when she visited her grandparent’s farm in Germany.
-Currently, Dr. Messinger’s pet family includes yellow Labrador Retriever (Rigby), a Labrador Retriever mix (Fuzzy), a mixed breed puppy (Willie) and her cats (Daisy, Bella, Kitty Sue, Sweetie, Beekman, Seth and Milo), 3 Guinea pigs (Fluffy, Pumpkin, PiggieBeast) and goldfish (Prince and Pablo Sandoval) and pond snails.
+Currently, Dr. Messinger’s pet family includes yellow Labrador Retriever (Rigby), a Labrador Retriever mix (Fuzzy), a mixed breed puppy (Willie) and her cats (Daisy, Bella, Kitty Sue, Sweetie, Beekman, Amber, Seth and Milo), one Guinea pigs (Pumpkin), two goldfish (Prince and Pablo Sandoval), one beta fish (Tom) and pond snails.
 Bella was found meowing on the side of a country road while on a bike trip in Italy.
-Fuzzy and Willie both have atopic dermatitis (allergies to airborne allergens).
-Dr. Messinger enjoys SpinningTM and aerobics (both of which she has taught), cycling, hiking, gardening and family life.
-She understands and speaks the German language.
+Fuzzy and Willie both have allergies to airborne allergens.
+Dr. Messinger enjoys aerobics (which she has taught), running, cycling, gardening and family life.
+She is semi-fluent in the German language.

 Jeremy Bachtel, DVM, MS, Diplomate ACVD